moosefs/moosefs/README.md

 * Raspberry Pi 3

 Minimal set of packages, which are needed to run MooseFS:
-* `moosefs-master` Moosefs Master Server for metadata servers,
+* `moosefs-master` MooseFS Master Server for metadata servers,
 * `moosefs-chunkserver` MooseFS Chunkserver for data storage servers,
 * `moosefs-client` MooseFS Client - client side package to mount the filesystem.